altamashajaz/End-to-End-Project/README.md

 ## Overview

-This project is an end-to-end machine learning solution designed to predict student performance using key features like study time, test scores, and more.
+This project is an end-to-end machine learning solution designed to predict student performance using key features like parents' education, lunch type, race/ethnicity, and reading and writing scores.
 The repository includes exploratory data analysis (EDA), model training, and a Flask-based web application for real-time predictions.
-The project is built using modular programming for clean, maintainable code.
+The project is built using modular programming for clean, maintainable code and deployed using AWS Elastic Beanstalk and CodePipeline.

 ## Project Structure